apalache-mc/apalache/docs/src/tutorials/temporal-properties.md

     /\ __loop_requestedGreen = FALSE
 ```

-Finally, let's discuss `RequestWillBeFulfilled_init`.
-Recall that the variables for subformulas store
-the evaluations of the subformulas at the current point in the execution.
-This means that when we are at the end of the execution, we don't know
-whether the variable for the whole formula, e.g. `☐(requestedGreen ⇒ ♢isGreen)`, was true in the first state.
-That's what `RequestWillBeFulfilled_init` is for:
+Finally, `RequestWillBeFulfilled_init` is an artifact
+of the internal translation of temporal properties.
+Intuitively, in each state, `RequestWillBeFulfilled_init` if
-it tells us whether in the first state of the execution, our temporal
+the formula `RequestWillBeFulfilled` holds true in the first state of the trace.
-property holds true
-(recall that we named the property "RequestWillBeFulfilled").

 ## Specifying Fairness